 The statutory reserve has been created in accordance with the BCCL.
 The Bank transfers 10% of its annual profits to its statutory reserve till such time as the reserve equals 50% of the issued share capital of the Bank.
-During the year, the Bank transferred BD 7.5 million to statutory reserve (2022: BD 6.4 million).
+During the year, the Bank transferred BD 4.8 million to statutory reserve (2023: BD 7.5 million) as the reserve reached to 50% of the issued share capital.
 The reserve is not available for distribution, except in circumstances as stipulated in the BCCL and following the approval from the CBB.